Eggs are a natural source of many nutrients including high quality protein, vitamins and minerals (with traces amount of carbohydrates).

 Eggs are also incredibly filling.
 They are a high-protein food, and protein is, by far, the most satiating macronutrient, which is more filling than either fat or carbohydrate.
 In fact, some studies showed that an egg breakfast is more sustaining than the equivalent calorie counted carb breakfast and, that may help reduce your calorie intake later in the day.

 Storage and Food Safety

-Eggs are a nutritious food, but you need to need to pay attention to how they are produced, stored and cooked.
+Eggs are a nutritious food, but you need to need to pay attention on how to handle eggs and how they should stored and cooked.